 A long-time home of Italy’s iconic manufacturing skill, Ghidini Bosco of Villa Carcina is located in the province of Brescia.
 Here the foundry thrives as specialists in die casting brass, aluminium and zamak, excelling in combining advanced technologies and rapid prototyping with traditional craft skills.
-Their vast portfolio of products spans thousands of designs, from lighting fixtures to furnishing items and decorative items.
+Their vast portfolio of products spans thousands of designs, all of which are crafted with the utmost attention to detail.

-All of this expertise and experience has laid the solid foundations of Ghidini 1961, the new design brand created in 2016 under the art direction of Stefano Giovannoni.
+All of this expertise and experience has laid the solid foundations of Ghidini 1961.
 Putting together a diversified creative team, Giovannoni has curated his team on the ability to enhance the properties of brass.
 A luxurious material which features golden tones and reflections, tactile with a velvety smooth surface, the brand feel it has so far been unjustly disregarded by contemporary design.
-Being aware of the corporate potential, the creative team skilfully led by Giovanni, has developed a remarkable collection of items of furniture and accessories for daily use, which are characterised by innovative design, smoothed by classical and playful shades, consistent with the nature of brass.The resulting Ghidini collection comprises works of art, where brass acquires an almost sculptural power, bearing witness to Ghidini’s obsession for details.
+Being aware of the corporate potential, the creative team skilfully led by Giovannoni, has developed a remarkable collection of items of furniture and accessories for daily use, which are characterised by innovative design, smoothed by classical and playful shades, consistent with the nature of brass.The resulting Ghidini collection comprises works of art, where brass acquires an almost sculptural power, bearing witness to Ghidini’s obsession for details.

 Almost all of their catalogue of designs are for use at home, which are interpreted in an unusual joyful way.
 One of the most iconic pieces to already emerge is the striking door stopper in the shape of a rabbit, with a skilfully rounded profile, designed by Stefano Giovannoni.
 He has also created small desktop versions to be used as paperweights; and a version as salt & pepper shakers.